ramflorez/Professional_Materials/README.md

 <img src="./assets/images/header.png">

-There are snapshops of the featured project and assignments in the deployed page.
-Notice the Github icon followed to the link to the Github files.
+These are snapshops of the featured project and assignments from the deployed page.
+Notice the Github icon followed by the link to the Github files.

 <img src="./assets/images/wk1.png">